 Roam in Banff – local transit service

-The Roam bus routes cover much of the townsite, and there are bus stops near just about any spot you want to get to.
+The Roam transit routes cover much of Banff townsite, and there are bus stops near just about any spot you want to get to.
 To watch a video on the Banff Roam bus service, click here.

-We operate three bus routes, with service every 40 minutes.
+We operate three transit routes within the Town of Banff.
 See the maps and schedules below for detailed information about bus stops, arrival times and rates.